achristen/Meteobike/readme.md

 ![IMG_dht22wiring](IMG_dht22wiring.jpg)

 Double check if the connection is correct.
-A wrong connection could damage the Ssensor and or the Raspberry Pi Zero.
+A wrong connection could damage the sensor and or the Raspberry Pi Zero.
 Then reconnect the power cable to the Raspberry Pi Zero.
 The Raspberry Pi Zero restarts, and its green light flashes.

 Once started, the DHT 22 Sensor can be polled with the following commands in Python.
-First start the Phython environment for Python 2.7 in interactive mode.
+First start the Phython development environment for Python 2.7 in interactive mode.
 In Python, enter

     >>> import Adafruit_DHT
     >>> humidity, temperature = Adafruit_DHT.read_retry(Adafruit_DHT.DHT22,4)
     >>> print temperature, humidity

 This will display the currently measured values.
-The system measured temperature and humidity every two seconds.
+The system measures temperature and humidity every two seconds.

 Next, as an exercise you can calculate the vapour pressure using the Clausius-Clapeyron equation.
 First calculate the saturation vapour pressure in kPa, then convert the relative humidity to vapour pressure.
 Note that temperature needs to be converted to Kelvins first.